-- Your rent or mortgage payment should equal 25 to 30 percent of your income.
+- Your rent or mortgage payment should equal 25 - 30% of your income.

 - If you don’t own a home, you may want to work toward saving for a down payment.

-- Aim to save 15 percent of your income for retirement.
+- Aim to save 15% of your income for retirement.

 Don’t know what financial goals to work toward first?
-Talk to one of our financial advisers.
+Talk to one of our financial advisors.